RIAEvangelist/node-parrot-drone/projects/common.md

 Wifi outdoor mode.

 Triggered : by [SetWifiOutdoorMode](#0_9_0).

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` outdoorSettingsChanged ` event from the drone :

 ```javascript